IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ragnarok's Brew costs more resources except Styigan Stars and makes 3, to help justify it requiring Styigan Stars

--Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed)

--Hellion's arena aura has been changed to something less flashy and likely more GPU friendly
+-Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed), also Hellion's arena aura has been changed to something less flashy on the eyes and likely more GPU friendly

+-Copper/Cobalt Wraith's cores can no longer take crits from the last hit on piercing weapon

+-Several homing weapons that wern't classed as homing now are

+-Excavator and Geyodo have gained a new visual effect

+-Busted has been moved to weapons, and a new prefix has been added in its place for accessories

+-Rebalanced Maldal: Has a different effect that won't hurt the player

+-Lowered the price of the Universal Music Box to 1 plat (from 3)

 -Buffed Clay-More: now has a ranged attack, at a cost